MicrosoftDocs/fabric-docs/docs/real-time-analytics/overview.md

 * **By-default streaming** provides high performance, low latency, high freshness data analysis.
 * **Default partitioning** - both time and hash-based partitioning, and by-default **indexing**.
 * **Versatile data structures** so that you can query structured, semi-structured, or free text.
-* **Query** of raw data without transformation, with high performance, incredibly low response time, and using a wide variety of available operators. {TODO: ADD LINK}
+* **Query** raw data without transformation, with high performance, incredibly low response time, and using a wide variety of available [operators](/azure/data-explorer/kusto/query/index?context=/fabric/context/context).
 * **Unlimited scale** from gigabytes to petabytes, with unlimited scale on concurrent queries and concurrent users.
 * **Integrated** seamlessly with other workloads and items in Microsoft Fabric.